 To meet user needs, Eurostat runs a regular SBR user survey including EGR and national statistical business registers.
 The SBR user survey questionnaire targets collecting information on current and future needs regarding the EGR and statistical business registers in general.

-The 2023 SBR user survey results show that the EGR is used as an authoritative source for the ESS by 66% of the users.
+The latest 2023 SBR user survey results show that the EGR is used as an authoritative source for the ESS by 66% of the users.
 However, this share is 100% for the users in international trade, 71% for economy and finance, 57% for industry trade and services.

 Overall, the users assessed the EGR quality with favorable answers.
 The EGR respondents rated quality aspects with the following ranking: Coverage (the most fulfilled quality aspect), Coherence and comparability, Completeness, Accuracy and reliability, Timeliness.